devilry/devilry-django/not_for_deploy/docs/sysadmin/dataporten_setup.rst

 .. note::

-    You find your credentials via https://dashboard.dataporten.no.
+    You find the credentials for your app via https://dashboard.dataporten.no (in the *OAuth credentials* section).

 ********************************